bemosior/reposervice/README.md

 * Generates the `bin/reposervice-env` shell script, use subsequently by the `bootstrap.sh` script to set up the shell environment.
 * Runs the `sed` replacements on the configuration template files, checks to see if they match the current configuration, shows context-sensitive diffs and prompts the user for file replacement.
 * Verifies that binary files that have been copied into `reposervice/` tree are at their latest versions (e.g., the compile Fedora Commons WARs, the Islandora Drupal Filter JAR file)

+### `bin/repositesetup` script

+This Perl script creates and updates an Islandora repository instance under the Drupal multisite setup.
+The script takes one parameter -- the hostname of the multisite.
+Prior to running this script, copy the `$SERVICE_HOME/site_template` directory into the `$SERVICE_HOME/repository_sites` directory (naming it the hostname of the site being created) and modify the values in the `config-stored.conf` file.
+This script generates a `config-local.conf` file, which is not stored in the Git repo, that contains the database parameters for the local machine.
+Re-run this script whenever `config-stored.conf` is changed or when anything in the `template_files` is changed; the script prompts you to decide whether running code will be updated.

 ### `bin/upstreamcheck` script